TheBoonAI/scrounger/django_backend/README.md

 environment.

 ### Configuring the API Key
-Scrounger is designed to utilize the ZMLP backend, but to do so you need to use a ZMLP API Key.
+Scrounger is designed to utilize the Boon AI backend, but to do so you need to use a Boon AI API Key.
 This can be obtained from your project in the Console web UI, in the API Keys section.
 Create an API Key with the `Assets Read` permission and copy the key.
-You can use this [guide](https://boonai.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key) to help you.
+You can use this [guide](https://docs.boonai.app/boonsdk/working-with-api-keys) to help you.

 #### Use your API Key
-In your pipenv shell run `export ZMLP_API_KEY='<Your_Api_Key>'` to set an environment variable.
+In your pipenv shell run `export BOON_API_KEY='<Your_Api_Key>'` to set an environment variable.
 Use this shell for running the Django runserver in subsequent steps.

 Most modern IDEs can be configured to automatically create shells using the correct pipenv